All Activities

 Most of the work happened table by table, with laptops open.

-What the room needed
+What people needed

 01